RafaelKuebler/RPGMessenger/README.md

 # RPGMessenger

 ## Summary
-**RPGMessenger** is an Android app conceived designed to facilitate playing RPGs over instant messaging in a group.
+**RPGMessenger** is an Android app conceived and designed to facilitate playing RPGs over instant messaging in a group.

 ## Screenshots
 *Coming soon!*